 Our customers vary from students to singles to families to retirees.
 Some are vegetarians, some are vegans, some juice, some follow a raw, live foods lifestyle, but most are simply interested in fresh, locally-grown, non-GMO, organic or pesticide-free, flavorful food.
 For many, this is a new way of cooking and eating.
 They find that they make more foods (such as pesto) “from scratch”.
 They also are willing to try new foods and ways of preparing them.

 If you’re not used to eating a lot of fresh produce, you will change some things about how you prepare and cook food.
 To help you make the transition to cooking and eating this way, we suggest getting a good vegetable cookbook.
-Some of the best are designed for vegetarian lifestyles, but even if you eat meat, you will find great recipes, often for the more uncommon vegetables you’re likely to see in our shares (but not at the grocery store).
+Some of the best are designed for plant-based diets, but even if you eat meat, you’ll find great recipe.
+You’ll often the more uncommon vegetables in our shares that you might not have encountered at the grocery store).
 We offer a selection of cookbooks on our webstore showcasing local, Florida foods, along with the farmers, artisans, chefs, and their recipes.
 You can also check out your local bookstore, library, or the internet for recipes.
 And keep an eye out for the recipes in our weekly newsletter .

 Juicing is popular nowadays.
 This is a great way to process an abundance of leafy greens, including lettuces, for a quick, nutritious boost.
-A good juicer is essential.
-You can opt for a machine that separates the pulp/fiber from the juice (in which case, save the pulp/fiber to put into soups, thicken stews, or use in baking for added nutrition.
+Nowadays there are several brands of powerful blenders that turn whole fruits and vegetables into smoothies, preserving all of the pulp along with the juice.
+Or you can opt for a juicer, that separates the pulp and fiber from the juice.
+You can save the pulp to put into soups, thicken stews, or use in baking for added nutrition.
 My personal favorites are macerating juicers, which do an excellent job and are very easy to clean.

-We also recommend that you start a compost pile or bin.
-You will probably have more vegetable waste than you’ve had in the past.
-If you have a yard (even if you only grow plants on a balcony), the best way to use these scraps is to recycle them by making compost that to use on your plants.
+You’ll probably have more vegetable waste than you’ve had in the past.
+If you have a yard (even if you only grow plants on a balcony), the best way to use these scraps is to recycle them by making compost to use on your plants.
 You don’t need anything fancy– a small corner in your garden will do.
 Just be sure that when you put your scraps out, you cover them lightly with a top dressing of soil, and don’t forget to add the trimmings every time you cut grass or trim your plants.
-If you pick up your shares at the farm, and don’t want to or cannot keep a compost pile, bring us your veggie trimmings to add to our compost pile, helping us close the cycle of sustainability.
-You can accumulate your scraps in a container inside your freezer until you have enough to bring.
-Some local farmers markets also accept your scraps to return to the farm.
+If you pick up your shares at the farm, and don’t want to or can’t keep a compost pile, bring us your veggie trimmings to add to our compost pile, helping us close the cycle of sustainability.
+You can accumulate your scraps in a zip bag or container in your freezer until you have enough to bring.
 Another option is vermicomposting- using worms to compost your trimmings.
 A properly-maintained vermicompost bin can be kept underneath your sink and will have no odor.
 The resulting worm castings make a great soil conditioner.